 Personally, I don’t believe that feminizing herbs should be looked upon as an across-the-board replacement to traditional FHT.
 Treat them rather as a milder, gentler and a maybe healthier approach to a doctor-prescribed regimen of feminizing hormone therapy.

-Or use them as a herbal-bridge to traditional FHT.
+Or perhaps use them as a herbal-bridge to traditional FHT.

 Because feminization herbs are naturally occurring—no prescription necessary—doesn’t mean that they should be taken lightly.
 On the contrary, some of the herbs I’ve mentioned here are remarkably potent, and deserve the required amount or respect.